Chrisplus/RootManager/README.md

 * Kill process by PID or package name.
 * Restart Device.

-## Usage and Sample code
+## Usage & Example

 * All functions you can access via (`RootManager`)
     + <code>RootManager.getInstance()</code>.
-* A process suggested to do ROOT operation is that:
+* A suggested procedure to conduct ROOT operations:
-    + Check if this device is rooted, hence check if *SU* file exits. (`RootManager.getIntance().hasRooted`).
-If yes, this device may be rooted and *_maybe_* we can get super user permisson, otherwise we nerver can.
+    1. Check if this device is rooted, hence check if *SU* files exits (`RootManager.getInstance().hasRooted`).
+If yes, this device might be rooted so that we can obtain superuser permission, otherwise we cannot.
-    + Try to get Super User Permission. (`RootManager.getInstance().grantPermission()`).
-If yes, it means we has become *SU*, failed otherwise.
-In this step, generally speaking, a popup dilog will be shown for users to choose *Allow* or *Deny*.
-This dialog is controlled by the Super User Application in your phone.
+    2. Try to get superuser/root permission via (`RootManager.getInstance.obtainPermission()`).
+Then, for most cases, a dialog will be shown to users, *GRAND* or *DENY* the full access to the device.
+This dialog is controlled by permission control applications such as SuperSU and KingUser, etc.
+    3. RootManager will return the result of user authorization.
-    + Run command, files or call functions as a *SU*.
+    4. Once obtaining superuser permission, developers can run commands or call functions as root.
-* Access some sample code, check *_RootManagerExample_* please.
+* Access some sample code, check *sample* please.

 ## License

-*RootManager* is released under *GNU GPL v2 license*.
+RootManager is released under [GPL v2 license](https://www.gnu.org/licenses/gpl-2.0.html)